Social judgment theory: Simulations

 SJT has mainly been tested in small experimental settings, only rarely in more extended ways that include an investigation of opinion changes on a collective level in modeling studies.
 Stefanelli and Seidel conducted a large-scale simulation of SJT, based on real-life data.
 They collected survey data from 1302 Swiss citizens, regarding their attitudes towards building a deep-ground-repository for nuclear waste.
 Attitudes were ranked on three scales: risk, benefit, and process.
 The data was fed into an agent-based social simulation.
-In each time-period, two random agents were selected to interact.
-Their opinions on these three topics (risk, benefit and process) were compared.
+In each time period, two random agents were selected to interact.
+Their opinions on these three topics (risk, benefit, and process) were compared.
 If they were in the latitude of rejection, the opinions were pushed away from each other; otherwise, the opinions were pulled towards each other.
 The results showed a four-opinion cluster solution, representing four types of opinions: opposing, supporting, ambivalent, and indifferent.

+Their study unfolded as a substantial simulation rooted in the attitudes of 1302 Swiss citizens toward the construction of a deep-ground repository for nuclear waste.
+The participants' attitudes were gauged across three dimensions: risk, benefit, and process.
+This rich dataset was then utilized in an agent-based social simulation, introducing a dynamic element to the study.

+The outcome of this intricate simulation revealed a fascinating four-opinion cluster solution.
+This cluster represented distinct types of opinions held by the participants: opposing, supporting, ambivalent, and indifferent.
+This nuanced categorization underscores the complexity of collective opinions and how they evolve within the framework of SJT.
+The study by Stefanelli and Seidel not only expanded the application of SJT beyond controlled settings but also provided insights into the diverse manifestations of opinions within a real-world context.